4–8 May 2026 · L’Isle-sur-la-Sorgue, France

 Congenital Dyserythropoietic Anemia Type II: From Molecular Pathogenesis to Therapeutic Discovery

-Mechanisms of disordered erythropoiesis in Diamond-Blackfan Anaemia Syndrome14:30 – 14:45 Selected oral abstract
+Mechanisms of disordered erythropoiesis in Diamond-Blackfan Anaemia Syndrome14:50 – 15:05 Marije Bartels (The Netherlands)

 08:10 – 08:35 Invited speaker: Pascal Amireault (France)